 - A thesis by artefact, exhibition, portfolio or creative work.

-The Department of Education sets a maximum time to complete for all graduate research degrees.
+The Department of Education sets a maximum time to complete for all graduate research degrees and is determined by a measurement called EFTSL (Equivalent Full Time Student Load).
 That means you must complete your degree within the following timeframes:

 - Doctoral degrees: